How to Become a Certified Medical Assistant

 Step 3: Take a Certified Medical Assistant Exam

-Here’s your final step in how to become a certified medical assistant — pass an exam.
+Here’s your final step — pass an exam.
 You’ll need to complete this step before you can list your certification on your resume.
 Here are the fees for the leading medical assistant exams:

 Once you’re enrolled, do some research on the length and content covered by the certification test you’re planning to take.
 For example, the medical assistant certification from AAMA contains 200 multiple-choice questions on topics like infection control, healthcare delivery, patient safety, and health information management.